 Such amounts include personal income tax and are net of unified social tax.
-The Board of Directors consisted of eight members until 3 October 2008, and was subsequently increased to nine members.
+The Board of Directors consisted of nine members.
 The Management Committee consisted of 11 members until 4 December 2009 and was subsequently increased to 15 members.

+Such amounts include personal income tax and are net of unified social tax.
 The remuneration for serving on the Board of Directors is subject to approval by the General Meeting of Shareholders.
 Key management personnel also receive certain short-term benefits related to healthcare.
-In addition, RR 44 million was recognized during three months ended 31 March 2010 and 2009 as part of the share-based compensation scheme and included in general and administrative expenses.
+In addition, RR 24 million and RR 44 million was recognized during three months ended 30 June 2010 and 2009, respectively and RR 68 million and RR 88 million during the six month ended 30 June 2010 and 2009, respectively as part of the share-based compensation scheme and included in general and administrative expenses.